Transgender in America: Understanding History, Culture, and Politics to Advance Equity in Education and Counseling

 Lewis & Clark Graduate School, South Chapel

-This workshop for mental health and education professionals will focus on ways one can can improve their practice when armed with a better understanding the complex personal, social, political and medical challenges that affect the lives of transgender people.
+This workshop for mental health and education professionals will focus on ways one can can improve their practice when armed with a better understanding of the complex personal, social, political and medical challenges that affect the lives of transgender people.
 Discussion will be relevant to those across the age spectrum, and include a retrospective examination of how generational attitudes toward gender diversity have impacted policies, civil and human rights and access to healthcare.

 Attendees will gain increased perspective on the complex historical and cultural attitudes and politics that have impacted the lives of transgender people, including detailed data on evolving psycho-medical approaches to care in the 20th and 21st century.

 This knowledge will enhance and improve the implementation of multidisciplinary counseling (personal and professional) and educational advocacy efforts in the areas of social justice, service delivery and family support.
 The training will be relevant to people at all levels of the education and mental health fields.

 Following the training, participants will have the ability to: